|

 Tartar Sauce

-This tangy and creamy homemade tartar sauce recipe is so easy to make and much better than any store-bought version.
+This tangy and creamy homemade tartar sauce recipe is easy to make and tastes much better than any store-bought version.
 Serve it with baked or fried fish and crab cakes.

 Tartar Sauce

-After years and years of making it, I think this version is our very favorite variation of homemade tartar sauce that was inspired by a recipe I found on The Recipe Critic.
-Some people love capers and Dijon mustard in their tartar sauce but my daughter and I prefer a more simple and tangy version with lots of acid from the pickle juice & lemon juice.
-Since we really love tartar sauce, I always make up a small batch for the two of us when I make salmon, halibut, fish sticks, razor clams, fried oysters, or crab cakes.
+After years of making it, I think this version is our very favorite homemade tartar sauce recipe, inspired by one from The Recipe Critic.
+Some people love capers and Dijon mustard in their tartar sauce, but my daughter and I prefer a simpler, tangy version with lots of acid from the pickle juice, vinegar, and lemon juice.
+I always make homemade tartar sauce when I serve salmon, halibut, fish sticks, razor clams, fried oysters, or crab cakes.

 Tartar Sauce